 Participation in events such as trade-fairs and major innovation or business conferences in Europe.

-Access to existing services offered by the Enterprise Europe Network (EEN), the EU Single Access to Finance Portal, the EU IPR Helpdesk, the European Observatory against Infringements of IPR, the Procurement of Innovation Platform, and other offerings at EU, national and regional levels such as the Thematic Smart Specialisation Platforms that could be of interest to participants in the EIC pilot.
+Access to existing services offered by the Enterprise Europe Network (EEN), the EU Single Access to Finance Portal, the EU IPR Helpdesk, the European Observatory against Infringements of IPR, the Procurement of Innovation Platform, testing and demonstrating technologies (e.g. open innovation testbeds) and other offerings at EU, national and regional levels such as the Thematic Smart Specialisation Platforms that could be of interest to participants in the EIC pilot.

 Integration of data and insights from the Innovation Radar initiative about EU–funded innovators and innovations, and acquisition of other financial, investment, patents and altmetrics data and analytics.
 This data will be leveraged to improve links between innovators with specific financing (or other 'go to market') needs and investors.